Skip to Content

 • Real estate gift: We welcome the opportunity to discuss potential gifts of real estate.

-Please encourage your client to notify us of their gift.
-Notifying us is the best way to ensure that we receive the gift and use it in the way the donor intends.
+A client notifying us of their gift is the best way to ensure that we receive it and use it in the way the donor intends.
 We also want to honor their generosity.

 About the Alzheimer's Association